Gavin-Persad/predictions/plan.md

 - link - takes you to view george cup page, with current season props
 - dashbaord view - shows your current fixtures and round, if you have been knocked out this will show the current round and underneath say the round you were knocked out on: For Example "George Cup Semi Finals - Live 09/05/25.
 You were knocked out in the 2nd Round"

+  24/25 season Lavery Cup

+- link - takes you to view Lavery Cup page, with current season props
+- dashbaord view - shows your current round and your selections, if they have been marked whether or not they were correct and at the bottom advanced or eliminated, if you have been knocked out and a new round is starting this will show the current round and underneath say the round you were knocked out on: For Example "Lavery Cup Semi Finals - Live 09/05/25.
+You were knocked out in the 2nd Round"

 messages

 - link - messages page, list of measages that host has posted, add, edit and delete message button for hosts only.
 Host can also pin and unpin messages.